Green affordable housing: Challenges of Green Affordable Housing

-Environmental Impact of Building Construction and Operation
+Environmental impact of building construction and operation

 One significant aspect to consider in the context of green affordable housing is the environmental impact of building construction, operation, maintenance, and demolition.
 According to estimates by the UN Environment Programme, greenhouse gas emissions from the construction, operation, maintenance, and demolition of buildings and structures accounted for 37 percent of total energy and process-related CO_{2} emissions in 2021.
 Additionally, this sector contributes significantly to non-degradable waste.
 However, more and more construction companies diverge to a more sustainable and resilient construction when building new buildings or adapting existing buildings.
 Adapting existing buildings to make them greener or 'green retrofit' is also a more sustainable initiatives to minimize waste and cost of construction.

-Addressing the Impact of Urban Greening on Housing Affordability
+Addressing the impact of urban greening on housing affordability

 One significant challenge facing green affordable housing initiatives is the phenomenon of urban greening (integration of green spaces and vegetation to improve the urban environment) which can lead to environmental gentrification.
 Environmental gentrification occurs when environmentally improved neighborhoods attract higher-income residents, which can cause displacement and augmentation of housing costs for existing low-income residents.
 Energy-efficient buildings, sustainable development projects and neighborhoods undergoing environmental improvements often become more attractive places to live, driving up property values, rent prices, and overall cost of living.
-However, urban greening it is important to note that urban greening can be a cause and effect of green gentrification as their relationship can be influenced by many factors such as "green space developments, including available suitable land, financial resources, political leadership, and policies and plans."
+However, urban greening can be a cause and effect of green gentrification as their relationship can be influenced by many factors such as "green space developments, including available suitable land, financial resources, political leadership, and policies and plans."

 Additionally, green gentrification can directly affect the availability and affordability of existing housing stock.
 As property values rise, landlords may be incentivized to convert affordable rental units into higher-priced green housing or green luxury developments, displacing low-income residents in the process and reducing the number of existing affordable housings.
 This limits opportunities for low-income residents to access affordable housing options.
 It can also indirectly influence the development of new affordable housing in these neighborhoods.
 The demand for housing in environmentally improved areas or with green housing may attract developers who prioritize higher-end or market-rate housing, rather than affordable or subsidized housing options.

 Efforts to address green gentrification and its impact on affordable housing require a collective approach that balances environmental sustainability with social equity.
 Policymakers, urban planners, and community stakeholders must implement strategies to preserve and expand affordable housing opportunities in environmentally improved neighborhoods.
 Strategies may include implementing inclusionary zoning policies, rent control measures, affordable housing mandates, and community land trusts to ensure that low-income residents can continue to afford housing in these areas.

 By addressing the challenges of environmental gentrification and promoting affordable housing opportunities, stakeholders can work towards creating more inclusive, equitable, and sustainable communities where all residents can benefit from green affordable housing.